jaumesaa/easier-ttyoverhttp/README.md

 ?>
 ```

- After its execution, you'll have a tty that will allow you to execute commands that the firewall or other filters were filtering and will simulate commands like "cd.." or "pwd", to navigate between directories comfortably, JUST LIKE AN INTERACTIVE TTY!!
+ After its execution, you'll have a tty that will allow you to execute commands that the firewall or other filters were filtering with base64encode.
+Also will simulate commands like "cd.." or "pwd", to navigate between directories comfortably with mkfifo, JUST LIKE AN INTERACTIVE TTY!!
+ Ctrl+C to erase any trace.